operasoftware/devopera/articles/_posts/2014-07-19-pub-sub-design-pattern-in-javascript.md

 		});
 	});

 Now **that's ugly**, callback spaghetti should always be avoided!
-Promises also implement a method called `when` which resolves when all it's arguments (which are promises) are resolved, knowing this we can simply code:
+Luckly a lot of libraries which implement Promises also provide method called `when` which resolves when all it's arguments (which are promises) are resolved, knowing this we can simply code:

 	$.when(
 		$.post('/user/get_current_user'),
 		$.post('/posts/latest')
-	).done(function (users, posts) {
+	).then(function (users, posts) {
 		$.post('/comments/latest', drawToDom);
 	});

 That's much better, now the first two AJAX requests are executed at the same time, so it will be considerably faster.
 Moreover, the code is much cleaner, but we can still improve!
-Turns out that `done` also returns a Promise!
-So we can chain our code as follows:
+Remember that we can chain `then` calls?
+Let's try that:

 	$.when(
 		$.post('/user/get_current_user'),
 		$.post('/posts/latest')
-	).done(function (users, posts) {
+	).then(function (users, posts) {
 		return $.post('/comments/latest');
-	}).done(drawToDom)
+	}).then(drawToDom)

+Looking good!
 Promises are awesome, don't be afraid to use them and try them out.
 If you want to know more about Promises I highly reccommend watching [this **great** jQuery conference talk](https://www.youtube.com/watch?v=juRtEEsHI9E) by Alex McPherson.
 I also [wrote a brief article on the subject](http://gosukiwi.svbtle.com/the-right-way-of-caching-ajax-requests-with-jquery).

 # Conclusion
 **PubSub** as well as all design patterns has known advantages and disadvantages which you should know very well.
 It's main strength is highly decoupling the different parts of your application, but it also helps us work with async code and is pretty easy to use and get started, so don't hesitate to try it out in your next project!